freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-basic-css-by-building-a-cafe-menu/step-082.md

 # --description--

-You change properties of a link when the mouse hovers them by using a <dfn>pseudo-selector</dfn> that looks like `a:hover { propertyName: propertyValue; }`.
+You change properties of a link when the mouse hovers over them by using a <dfn>pseudo-selector</dfn> that looks like `a:hover { propertyName: propertyValue; }`.

 Change the color of the footer `Visit our website` link to be `brown` when a user hovers over it.